 The Enterprise of Things has arrived.
 Enterprise Mobility Management is no longer sufficient – to secure, manage, and connect your business and its users, you need to take a new, unified approach.
 For BlackBerry’s clients, BlackBerry UEM is the foundation of our approach, which is again positioned as a Leader in Gartner’s EMM Magic Quadrant.
 With comprehensive support for a wide range of devices and a powerful, intuitive management console, UEM allows your IT manager to protect your organization and its people from the vast array of cyber threats your business faces.

 With our latest release, we’ve made BlackBerry UEM even better at what it does – here are five ways we’ve updated both offerings so it’s even easier to manage your people, devices, and users in the Enterprise of Things.

 1. Manage and Secure Microsoft Office 365 Mobile Applications

-BlackBerry is one of the first unified endpoint management platforms to add layered security for Microsoft Office 365 mobile applications like Word, Excel, and PowerPoint, leveraging Application Protection Policies available from Microsoft.
+BlackBerry is one of the first unified endpoint management platforms to add layered security for Microsoft Office 365 mobile applications like Word, Excel, and PowerPoint, leveraging Application Protection Policies available from Microsoft through its Intune Graph API.
 Admins can apply policies to Office 365 mobile applications, such as preventing ‘save as’ and restricting ‘cut, copy and paste’ from the same UEM console that’s used to manage other mobile policies, applications, and services.